sjentsch/lsjDocs/Ch09/Ch09_HypothesisTesting_06.rst

 have to do is say something about the *p*-value and whether or not the outcome was significant.

-The fact that you have to do thit is unsurprising, is is the whole point of doing the test.
+The fact that you have to do this is unsurprising, is is the whole point of doing the test.
 What might be surprising is the fact that there is some contention over exactly how you are supposed to do it.
 Leaving aside those people who completely disagree with the entire framework underpinning null